turingschool/career-development-curriculum/module_four/interview_prep_resources.md

+# Interview Prep Resources

+* Technical Interview Prep Resources
+* Behavioral Interview Prep Resources

-# Technical Interview Prep Resources
+### Technical Interview Prep Resources

 This markdown is intended to provide resources for Module 3 and 4 students as they prepare for technical interviews.
 This list is in no way exhaustive, but this should help give you a good start.